OmegaSleepy/VLC_Music_Tracking/README.md

-# VLC is a great platform
+# Sophisticated VLC tracking app
-This repository is deticated for a console java program which's goal is to track, analyze, save to sql and export as an html file a report about the listened music (inside of VLC ofc).
+This repository is deticated for a console java program which's goal is to track, analyze, save to sqlite and export as an html file a report about the listened music (inside of VLC).

-#### PROJECT is in a CLEANUP state (delete when cleanup is done)
 - - -

+## Requirements
+* VLC ```3.0.21 Vetinari```, any older version is not tested, you can open an issue request in the future when ```3.1``` releases
+* Java JDK version 21+, any older will not work
+* (only for building) Maven install listed in %PATH%

 ## Recomendations and setup

+Usage is easy and does not require anything from the user other than clicking the .jar file <br>
-Usage is easy, if you want to build yourself run WIP ```build/main```, otherwise you can download the jar file in the releases tab in github.  <br>
+If you want to build yourself run ```mvn clean install``` inside of your cmd, otherwise you can download the jar file in the releases tab in github.  <br>
-It is recommeneded to have git bash (windows) or be on a UNIX system on your system for easier module usuage.  <br>
-Have a MySQL server started <----- THIS WILL BE CHANGED (SQLite rewrite).

 ## Use
-There are 2 (3) main args that you can use inside of a bash cmd ``track`` and ``export`` (see below for info on those).
+There are 2 main args that you can use inside of a bash cmd ``track`` and ``export`` (see below for info on those).
 The jar can be executed simply with the following command ``java -jar <JAR_NAME> <track/export>``.

 I also have provided inside of ```main_package/scripts``` quick use scripts for two actions: